timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 * Password: `thomas4appid`

-### Step 6: Understand the details of the initial installation bash scripts
+### Details to understand the autmation

+Here are details related to the used bash scripts.

 We use three bash scripts for the initial installation.
 The following diagram shows the simplified dependencies of these bash scripts used to create two tenants of the example application on IBM Cloud in Code Engine.